igor-ka/ngcourse-next/handout/13-flux.md

 ![alt tag] (https://facebook.github.io/flux/img/flux-simple-f8-diagram-with-client-action-1300w.png)

-When the user interacts with the View (i.e. a component), the view propogates an Action through a Dispatcher (i.e. a message bus) to the Stores where your domain model or state and the application logic are stored.
-Once the Store updates it's domain model it propogates a "change" event to which Components in your application can subsribe, and re-render themselves accordingly to the new data.
+When the user interacts with the View (i.e. a component), the view propagates an Action through a Dispatcher (i.e. a message bus) to the Stores where your domain model or state and the application logic are stored.
+Once the Store updates it's domain model it propagates a "change" event to which Components in your application can subscribe, and re-render themselves accordingly to the new data.

 Let's have a more in depth look at each of those parts in our "Flux machine".

 ### Dispatcher

-Disptacher acts as a central message bus responsible for distributing the incoming Actions to the appropriate stores.
+Dispatcher acts as a central message bus responsible for distributing the incoming Actions to the appropriate stores.
 It has no logic of its own and simply acts as a hub for Action creator methods to push Actions to.
 Store will listen on the dispatcher for incoming Actions responding to relevant ones.

 ### Stores

 As we mentioned above, Stores contain and manage your application's model and logic pertaining to a particular domain of your application.
 As a result an application will have many stores, each focused on the specific aspect of your domain.
-Stores are subsribed to the Dispatcher, our event bus, and listen to Actions that are relevent to them.
+Stores are subscribed to the Dispatcher, our event bus, and listen to Actions that are relevant to them.
 The important part, is that nothing outside the store can modify the application state stored within it directly.
-Nothing outside the Store should know how the store manages it's state, and the Store can be accessed in read-only fasion, i.e. by providing getters to the outside world.
-In summary, the only way for a Store to modify the domain model of your application is by responding to an action comming through a Dispatcher.
+Nothing outside the Store should know how the store manages it's state, and the Store can be accessed in read-only fashion, i.e. by providing getters to the outside world.
+In summary, the only way for a Store to modify the domain model of your application is by responding to an action coming through a Dispatcher.

 ## Actions

 Actions are a simple objects representing an action.
-The ussually contain and action name and an optional payload.
+The usually contain and action name and an optional payload.
 Most of the time actions are emitted from the views.

 ## Views